Try Eddy

 Every handoff is a chance for work to stall, drift, or get lost

 Someone finishes their part.
 Now what?
 They email the next person, hope they see it, hope they have context, hope they know what "done" looks like.
-Every handoff between people is a gap where work gets stuck, details get lost, and nobody's quite sure whose turn it is.
+Each handoff between people is a gap where work gets stuck, details get lost, and nobody's quite sure whose turn it is.

 Click a link, land on your stage, and the system handles the rest

 A session is the live version of the map.
 Participants enter from a single link, see exactly what's needed from them, and complete their step.
 When they're done, the next person is notified and assigned automatically.
-The full process stays visible — everyone can see where the work is and where it's going.
+The full process stays visible; everyone can see where the work is and where it's going.

 Store